hrsh7th/nvim-cmp/README.md

 }
 ```

-You can specify your own custom mapping function.
+You can also provide a custom function as the action.

 ```lua
 mapping = {